 - Continuous review and updates by MarCom

-- Immediate follow-up on any accessibility concerns submitted via our website edits form by MarCom.
+- Immediate follow-up on any accessibility concerns submitted via our Web Accessibility Reporting Form by MarCom.

 - Meet with ARO each semester to ensure that any students they work with who use assistive technologies are not experiencing problems.

 Web pages currently in existence that require frequent updates will be checked on a regular basis for continued compliancy to WCAG 2.0 AA standards.

 - Firefox Web Developer toolbar

 SUNY Broome’s Learning Assistance Department and Accessibility Resources Office work closely with the Office of Marketing and Communications to identify and address any accessibility concerns.
 If you have found an accessibility issue on the College’s website please report it using our Web Accessibility Reporting Form and it will be addressed it in a timely manner.

 Resolving Accessibility Issues

 If any content on the SUNY Broome website has been found to be inaccessible, the following steps should be taken: